 In recent years, Weaver has continued to demonstrate her range as an actress and her willingness to seek out interesting projects.
 In 2004, she co-starred in the M. Night Shyamalan release The Village.
 Two years later, she was the face of a pair of indie releases: The TV Set and Snow Cake.
 In 2009, she paired up with Aliens director James Cameron for the big budget hit Avatar.
 In addition to her steady film work, Weaver has maintained a close connection to the stage, starring in variety of theatrical performances.

-Sigourney Weaver is married to filmmaker Jim Simpson.
+Weaver is married to filmmaker Jim Simpson.
 They have one child together: a daughter, Charlotte, who was born on April 13, 1990.
-Weaver lives with her family in New York City.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!